Have you been Charged with False Imprisonment in Georgia?

 What has to be Proven

-To be convicted of false imprisonment, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
+To be convicted of false imprisonment in Georgia, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 That includes showing that the accused had the intent to confine the victim and that there were no reasonable means of escape.
 Your Georgia False Imprisonment Attorney's job is to create doubt and point out holes in the State's argument.

 Penalty for a False Imprisonment Conviction in Georgia